Free Long-Tail Keyword Generator: (AI-Powered) Niche SEO Keywords & Ideas

 A long-tail keyword generator is a tool that helps you identify the right topics & opportunities you should write about, by analyzing keywords for search engine optimization (SEO) purposes.
 It’s the backbone of a proper keyword research process.

-This free keyword research tool just needs a main keyword or phrase from you, then it generates a list of related keywords and their search volumes, competition levels and (coming soon) a rankability score.
+This free keyword research tool just needs a starter keyword or phrase from you, then it generates a list of related keywords and their search volumes, competition levels and (coming soon) a rankability score.
 This info helps you figure out the best keywords to use in your content, so you can optimize your blog posts for search engines.
-Your keyword list gives you an idea of the volume of organic traffic you can expect to generate from relevant Google searches on each long-tail keyword.
+The keyword list also gives you an idea of the volume of organic traffic you can expect to generate from relevant Google searches on each long-tail keyword.

-We’ve covered the basics of keyword research and explained what this long-tail keyword planner tool can help you with, so let’s dive into the detailed SEO strategies that’ll help optimize your blog content to rank higher for all kinds of long-tail keywords.
+Ready to dive into the detailed SEO strategies that’ll help optimize your blog content to rank higher for all kinds of long-tail keywords.
 (You can use these tips for short-tail keywords too … just be aware they’re often more difficult to rank for!)

 Note: Whether you’re improving old blog posts by reworking them to focus on new keywords or creating content from scratch, you can follow these same steps.